 We are actively seeking to build a diverse and inclusive team with a wide range of backgrounds, perspectives and skills.
 People of color, women, people with disabilities, lesbian, gay, bisexual, queer, transgender, gender-nonconforming and formerly incarcerated individuals are strongly encouraged to apply.

 If you meet some of the qualifications above, we encourage you to apply or to reach out for more information.
 We know groups subjected to systemic oppression– including people of color, women, people from working class backgrounds, and people who identify as LGBTQ – are less likely to apply unless and until they meet every requirement for a job.
 Therefore, we strongly encourage applications from people with these identities or who are members of other communities which are marginalized.

-This position was posted the week of August 1, 2022.
-Applications will be accepted on a rolling basis and we encourage candidates to submit applications by August 15, 2022.
+Applications will be accepted on a rolling basis and we encourage candidates to submit applications by March 31, 2023.
 This search will remain open until the position is filled.
-The ideal candidate will be available to begin work in September or October 2022.
+The ideal candidate will be available to begin work in April, 2023.

 How to apply:

 Complete our online application at the link on the top right of this page.
 Fully answering the application questions is an important part of the application process.